 If you love bakeries as much I do, you’re going to enjoy visiting all 5 bakeries in Solvang.
 Enjoy traditional Danish pastries, bread, or bring home plenty of Danish butter cookie tubs to share and personally enjoy.
 Below are the 5 Solvang Bakeries where you can also grab your coffee as there is no Starbucks in town.

 You’ve visited the bakeries and you’ve eaten the yummy Aebleskivers but there’s more for those with a sweet tooth.
-At Solvang, you can also enjoy a Danish candy store, a fudge shop, and various ice cream shops around town.
+You can also enjoy a Danish candy store, a fudge shop, and various ice cream shops around town.

-8. Sample wines at 20 downtown tasting rooms from 125 + Solvang area wineries
+8. Sample wines at 20 downtown tasting rooms from 125 + area wineries

 You’ll find many tasting rooms as you stroll around the Solvang Danish Village.
 Do note that some of them close at 5:30 PM, while some closes at 7:30 PM.

 We stayed at King Frederik Inn while visiting.
 Our hotel is located in the middle of the Solvang Danish Village – making it easy for us to enjoy the stores, bakeries, and restaurants the moment we step out the door.

 Our Solvang hotel is accessible through both Copenhagen Dr. which is the main street, as well as Mission Drive which is the road you get in from when visiting.

 Either go for a quick nap after all the strolling around the Danish Village or go for a swim.